111 Beginning French I

 Students study French language and Moroccan culture in the imperial city of Fes.
 An immersion experience that includes home stays with local French-speaking families, the course focuses on Moroccan culture yesterday and today, emphasizing the multicultural aspects of Morocco and facilitating student interaction with the local population.
 Field trips to various sites in and around Fes, day-long visits to Meknès and Moulay Idriss, and a longer excursion to Marrakech and Casablanca.
 Review of second-year French grammar is integrated into the reading and discussion of texts pertaining to Morocco’s history and culture and their relation to present-day Morocco.
 Taught in French.
 Prerequisite: French 231 or placement in French 232.
 Offered during Interim.
 Open to first-year students.

-Students explore a specified topic or theme — in language, in literature or in culture/civilization — through the close reading, discussion, analysis, and interpretation of selected literary and/or non-literary works.
-Sample topics include The Courtly Love Tradition, Post-Colonial French Caribbean Literature, Madness and the Romantic Dream.
+Students explore a specified topic or theme in language, in literature or in culture/civilization, or in a combination of these, through close reading, discussion, analysis and interpretation of selected literary and/or non-literary works.
+Sample topics include “Madness and the Romantic Dream,” “Female Identity in Post-Colonial North Africa,” and “Global Francophone Identities.”
+May be repeated if topics are different.
 Taught in French.
 Prerequisite: minimum of one 270-level course.
-GE: FOL-F.

-Students study a particular genre or medium (e.g. novel, play, poetry, short story, film) from a variety of periods and authors, with particular emphasis on its literary form.
-Taught in French, the class involves close, reading, discussion, analysis, and interpretation of works.
-Sample topics include The Classical Theatre, Poetry of the Romantic Period, The Short Story, Medieval Romance, Autobiography, New Wave cinema in France, Modern Quebecois Theater.
+Students study a particular genre or medium (e.g., novel, play, poetry, short story, film) from a variety of periods and authors, with particular emphasis on form.
+Coursework includes close reading, discussion, in-depth analysis and interpretation of works.
+Sample topics: “The Short Story,” “Autobiography,” and “The African Novel.”
+May be repeated if genre is different.
+Taught in French.
 Prerequisite: minimum of one 270-level course.
-GE: FOL-F.